-Yusuf Jaffar is the programme manager at MaGIC’s Social Inclusion & Vibrant Entrepreneurship (MasSIVE) department.
+Mohammad Yusuf Mohammed Jaffar is the programme manager at MaGIC’s Social Inclusion & Vibrant Entrepreneurship (MasSIVE) department.
 Yusuf’s experience in the social impact industry includes being part of the founding team that developed Malaysia’s first social venture capital fund.
 He was also part of the founding team that drafted Malaysia’s first guidelines for social enterprise accreditation.

 Yusuf’s expertise lies in areas of corporate finance, investment banking, impact audit and social venture capital.
 He scales social enterprises through MaGIC’s Push programme that would catalyse the rapid growth of social enterprise models across Malaysia.
 In his spare time, Yusuf conducts training on business model canvas and theory of change to entrepreneurs.
 He holds a master’s in Islamic finance.

 Anand Chowdhary is the co-founder and CEO of Oswald Labs, an award-winning accessibility technology company based in New Delhi, India and Enschede in the Netherlands.
 He is the inventor of the world’s first web reading tool for people with dyslexia and other disabilities and the first blind-friendly smartphone operating system.

 He worked at the Government of Delhi and was a design and technology consultant to over 10 startups and organisations.
 He has also worked on projects alongside the United Nations Development Programme (UNDP), the National Skill Development Corporation (NSDC), and the Telecom Sector Skill Council (TSSC) as the technology lead at Unifiers and at Justice Adda, a Cambridge Social Ventures startup in the Centre for Social Innovation, Judge Business School, University of Cambridge.